kanalabs/aptos-paymaster-api-example/README.md

-# Aptos Paymaster Transaction Example
+# Aptos Paymaster Transaction API Example

-This project demonstrates how to use the Kana Labs Paymaster SDK to sponsor transactions on the Aptos blockchain.
+This project demonstrates how to use sponsor transactions on the Aptos blockchain.
 It includes functionalities for checking whitelisting status, adding an address to the whitelist, and executing a gasless transaction using a paymaster service.

 ## 📌 Prerequisites